 Designed by Foster and Partners, the Great Court is a two-acre space enclosed by a spectacular glass roof with the world-famous Reading Room in the middle.

-The 6 December 2020 marks 20 years since the redesigned Great Court was opened.
-Since that time, 113 million people have walked under the glass roof.
+The 6 December 2020 marked 20 years since the redesigned Great Court was opened.
+In that time, 113 million people have walked under the glass roof.

 A place for all

 Free and open every day to visitors, the Great Court is one of London's most unique spaces.

 In the original Robert Smirke Great Court design, the courtyard was supposed to be a garden.
 However, from 1852 many bookstacks were built, and along with the Reading Room it became the home of the library department of the Museum.

 The department stayed in the Great Court until 1997, when it was relocated to the new British Library building in St Pancras.
 Now empty, the Museum took the opportunity to once again reopen the space to the public.